Five Fun Christmas Traditions in Spain

 Plaza Mayor, of course, is lined with restaurants and bars, so it’s simple to ease in and out of the market action to load up on food and beverages of your choice.

-Christmas in Spain Nativities
+Seville Christmas market Spain

-Perhaps right in the midst of the market, or nearby in another plaza, or inside most churches, not to mention in almost every home, Christmas nativity scenes are a huge part of Spain’s Christmas celebrations.
-Called a Belén, the Spanish name for Bethlehem, the simplest nativity scenes include figures of Joseph, Mary and Jesus, surrounded by animals, shepherds, and the three Wise Men.
-Many Belenes, however, depict entire villages populated by busy people, with architectural and cultural detail befitting a museum.
-Some towns, like Cádiz, sponsor a living Belén.
-Public squares and churches usually utilize life-size figurines.
-In private homes, the nativities are personalized and miniaturized.
+Perhaps right in the midst of a Spanish Christmas Market, or nearby in another plaza, or inside most churches, not to mention in almost every home, Christmas nativity scenes are a huge part of Spain’s Christmas celebrations.
+Called a Belén, the Spanish name for Bethlehem, the simplest nativity scenes include figures of Joseph, Virgin Mary and Baby Jesus, surrounded by animals, shepherds, and the three Wise Men.
+Many elaborate Belenes, however, depict entire villages populated by busy people, with architectural and cultural detail befitting a museum.

 Don’t be put off by the queues forming to view the cities’ best nativity scenes, usually protected in churches or civic squares.
 Happy holiday shoppers munch candies as they line up to visit the best belenes in town.
 It’s a great chance to overhear the chatter and get in the spirit of the season.